Campus Housing Standards

 - OUTSIDE STORAGE: Items may not be placed outside of a unit with the exception of lawn chairs and bicycles.
 Lawn furniture must be approved by the Housing Office and stored during winter months.

-- PETS: Pets (except fish) are not permitted in campus housing.
-A minimum $150 fine will automatically be charged to the resident’s account for allowing animals.
+- PETS: A “pet” is defined as an animal kept for companionship.
+Service animals and emotional support animals are not considered pets.
+Pets (except fish) are not permitted in campus housing, and caring for an “outside” pet or stray animal is prohibited.
+Fish tanks must not exceed 10 gallons.
+A minimum $150 fine will automatically be charged to the resident’s account for allowing animals into a residence or feeding/watering an outside animal.
 Additional charges may be assessed for damage caused by animals or cleaning to remove pet dander, odor and/or stains.
+Should an animal need to be rehomed at a shelter/rescue, the student will also be charged for the shelter’s drop-off fee.
+(See ANIMALS ON CAMPUS policy)

 - ROOF: Climbing onto roofs is prohibited.